Combining Textual and Structural Information for Premise Selection in Lean: Methodology

 \subsection{Training objective}

 We use the InfoNCE \citep{infonce, rusak2024infonce} loss, which for a given list $y_s$ of valid premises, calculates as:

 where the hyperparameter $\tau$ is a scalar temperature.
-Finally, $f(s, p) = \mathrm{sim}(\mathbf{h}_s^{(L)'}, \mathbf{h}_p^{(L)})$.
+Note that by minimizing this loss, we train a model of the scoring function $f(s, p) = \mathrm{sim}(\mathbf{h}_s^{(L)'}, \mathbf{h}_p^{(L)})$.
 The InfoNCE loss contrasts positive and negative premises for each state, summing probabilities over multiple valid premises.
 The GNN is trained transductively on the full premise graph, excluding all edges from proof relations (the \hyperref[par:relations:proofs]{third item} in the enumeration of relation types in Section~2.1) to prevent trivial memorization and promote learning of general structural patterns.